hpc/charliecloud/doc/best_practices.rst

 4. Clean up, in order to reduce the size of the build cache as well as the resulting Charliecloud image (:code:`rm -Rf`).

 ..
-Finally, because it's a container image, you can be less tidy than you might be on a normal system.
+Finally, because it’s a container image, you can be less tidy than you might be on a normal system.
 For example, the above downloads and builds in :code:`/` rather than :code:`/usr/local/src`, and it installs MPI into :code:`/usr` rather than :code:`/usr/local`.